 The President of the University

 The President of Valley City State University is the chief educational and administrative officer of the University and is responsible to the North Dakota State Board of Higher Education, through the Chancellor, for the organization, administration, operation, and development of the campus.
-Actions and recommendations of the Vice President for Academic Affairs, the Vice President for Business Affairs, the Vice President for Student Affairs, the Faculty Senate of the Faculty Association, and the Student Government are transmitted to the President.
-Reporting directly to the President are the Vice Presidents, Chief Information Officer, Director of Intercollegiate Athletics, Director of Marketing & Communications, and the Advancement Office staff.
+Actions and recommendations of the Vice President for Academic Affairs, the Vice President for Business Affairs, the Vice President for Student Affairs, the Faculty Senate of the Faculty Association, the staff senate, and the Student Senate are transmitted to the President.
+Reporting directly to the President are the Vice Presidents, Chief Information Officer, Athletic Director, Director for Marketing & Communications, and the Executive Director for University Advancement.

 A. Vice President for Academic Affairs

 The Vice President for Academic Affairs is responsible for the general administration, organization, and development of the academic and instructional programs and services of the campus.
-The Office of the Vice President for Academic Affairs is responsible for coordinating and supervising the administration of the academic divisions, the Assistant VPAA, the Director of Instructional Design, the Registrar, and the library.
+The Office of the Vice President for Academic Affairs is responsible for coordinating and supervising the administration of the academic departments, distance learning, prior learning assessment, faculty development, Great Plains Stem Education Center, Prairie Waters Education Research Center, Don Mugan Career and Technical Education Leadership Center, institutional research and assessment, the library, the Registrar, the Learning Center, and student academic services.

-The academic programs of the University are organized within five divisions: Business and Information Technology; Communication Arts and Social Science; Fine Arts; Mathematics, Science, and Health and Physical Education; and the School of Education and Graduate Studies.
-The academic programs are administered through the divisions.
+The academic programs of the University are organized within 12 departments: Art; Business; Communication Arts; Computer Systems and Software Engineering; Kinesiology and Human Performance; Language and Literature; Mathematics; Music; Science; Social Science; Technology Education; and the School of Education and Graduate Studies.
+The academic programs are administered through departments.

-- The division chairs and the dean are responsible to and serve at the pleasure of the Vice President for Academic Affairs.
+1. The department chairs and the dean are responsible to and serve at the pleasure of the Vice President for Academic Affairs.
 They are responsible for the direct supervision and administration of their respective academic areas.
 Their duties include supervision of instruction and advising, budget planning and administration, scheduling, curriculum development and review, and other related duties.
-The chairs are also involved in the employment, retention, and promotion of faculty in their area.
+The chairs and the dean are also involved in the employment, retention, and promotion of faculty and support staff in their area.

-- The Director of Library Services is responsible to the Vice President for Academic Affairs for planning, directing, and coordinating all library services; for formulating and administering library policies, rules and regulations; for developing the collection; and for supervising library personnel.
+3. Director for Library Services is responsible to the Vice President for Academic Affairs for planning, directing, and coordinating all library services; for formulating and administering library policies, rules and regulations; for developing the collection; and for supervising library personnel.
 The director represents the university on state and regional issues.

 B. Vice President for Business Affairs